The Village of Waterdown contains three cemeteries, all of which were established before Confederation in 1867.

-On January 1, 1877, the Trustees sold the cemetery property for $400 to the Waterdown Cemetery Company with the deed naming the property as The Waterdown Burying Ground.
+On January 1, 1877, the Trustees sold the cemetery property for $400 to the Waterdown Cemetery Company with the deed naming the property as The Waterdown Burying Grounds.

-The origin of the St. Thomas’ Roman Catholic Cemetery is linked with the establishment of the Roman Catholic Church in the Village of Waterdown.
-In 1846 Catholic pioneers had settled in sufficient numbers that a small wooden church was erected.
-Prior to this, the people who had settled in the area were served by priests stationed at Oakville and Dundas, and mass was often celebrated in homes.
+The origin of the St. Thomas Roman Catholic Cemetery is linked with the establishment of the Roman Catholic Church in the Village of Waterdown.
+In 1846, Catholic pioneers had settled in sufficient numbers that a small wooden church was erected on the lands where the cemetery is located today.
+Prior to this, the people who had settled in the area were served by priests from Oakville and Dundas, and mass was often celebrated in homes.

-The land continues to be used as a cemetery, and is managed today by the Catholic Cemeteries of the Diocese of Hamilton, Ontario.
-The cemetery is entered up a long driveway with a canopy of maple trees which shelter this cemetery and serve as a reminder of the early pioneers who came here to make a new beginning.
+The land continues to be used as a cemetery, and is managed today by the Catholic Cemeteries of the Diocese of Hamilton.
+The cemetery entrance is a long driveway with a canopy of maple trees, ending at the location of the old church.
 The earliest internment dates from 25 February 1847, although some monuments commemorate pioneer burials from as early as 1809.
 Among the notable monuments is one to Thomas English, the founder of this early village cemetery.
-The majority of the burials commemorate early village pioneers who came from counties in Ireland.
-Over 135 stones weathered with age and filled with inscriptions speak of love and devotion are still to be seen in this peaceful burial ground.
+Many of the burials commemorate early village pioneers who came from counties in Ireland.
+Over 235 stones, some weathered with age, others more modern, which speak of love and devotion are still to be seen in this peaceful burial ground.

 The beautiful stone building of Grace Anglican Church stands adjacent to an equally beautiful and well-kept cemetery.
-The land located on the north side of the Village of Waterdown was a generous donation of Frederick Feilde and his wife Elizabeth Gildart Campbell in 1847.
-Frederick Feilde had served in the Napoleonic Wars with his father, Captain James Feilde, and his brother Fulford Feilde.
-The two sons came to Canada during the 1830s as typical half-pay officers who settled in Upper Canada.
-The land which was donated for a church, cemetery, and rectory was originally purchased from Absolom Griffin and his wife Harriet Smith.
+This land, located on the north side of the Village of Waterdown, was a generous donation of Frederick Feilde and his wife Elizabeth Gildart Campbell in 1847.
+Feilde had served in the Napoleonic Wars with his father Captain James Feilde, and his brother Fulford Feilde.
+The two sons came to Canada during the 1830s as half-pay officers, settling in Upper Canada.
+The land donated for a church, cemetery, and rectory was originally purchased from Absolom Griffin and his wife Harriet Smith.

-Among the over 300 headstones in the Anglican Cemetery lie many well-known men and women who took an active role in the undertakings of the early church.
-Men such as John Nicholson and James E. Eager , who were both delegates of the Synod and active promoters of the building operations, and women like Mrs. Annie E. Vance, the first President of the Grace Anglican Church lie interred here.
+Among the over 300 headstones in the Anglican Cemetery lie many well known men and women who took an active role in the undertakings of the early church.
+John Nicholson and James E. Eager , who were both delegates of the Synod and active promoters of the building operations, and Mrs. Annie E. Vance, the first President of the Grace Anglican Church lie interred here.
 The earliest recorded burial on a monument is that of Alexina C. Feilde, a child buried 10 September 1847.
 The Church record book holds numerous other dates including the first baptism on 20 June 1858, and the first marriage on 14 August 1859.